boldyshev/kidney-nori/README.md

 </div>

 I used [Label Studio](https://labelstud.io/) with SAM backend locally.
-This tool turned out to be poorly optimized for rendering multiple brush labels.
-I wrote some scripts that partially helped to overcome this.
+However, this tool turned out to be poorly optimized for rendering multiple brush labels.
+I wrote some scripts that partially helped to overcome this issue.
-Still this tool is unreasonable to use for that kind of task as it becomes very laggy when more than 15 segmentations masks are rendered simultaneously.
+Nevertheless, the tool becomes very laggy when more than 15 segmentation masks are rendered simultaneously, making it unreasonable for such tasks.
-Tried to connect SAM to the local instance of [CVAT](https://www.cvat.ai/), but had no success.
+I attempted to connect SAM to a local instance of [CVAT](https://www.cvat.ai/), but was unsuccessful.

-Removed individual tubules segmentation masks that I considered as artifacts:
+I removed individual tubule segmentation masks that I considered to be artifacts:

 |![not_tubules](doc/not_tubules.png)| ![Fused_S1_2_Mask](doc/Fused_S1_2_Mask.png) |
 :-------------------------:|:-------------------------------------------:|

-Wrote the method `masks_split_contours` to extract individual tubules instances if they have the same pixel value.
+I wrote the method masks_split_contours to extract individual tubule instances if they have the same pixel value.
-It's necessary if there are more than 254 masks in original annotations as they are saved in 8 bit (Fused_S10_4):
+This is necessary if there are more than 254 masks in the original annotations, as they are saved in 8-bit format (Fused_S10_4).
 <div>
 <img src="doc/nuclei_contours1.png" width="700"/>
 </div>